-How are we keeping everyone safe?
-Please be sure to read our Visit Guidelines below before leaving home so that you know what to expect when you arrive.
+We’ve updated our COVID-19 VISIT GUIDELINES – please be sure to read these, so you know what to expect when you arrive.

 At VISTAeyes Laser Eye Clinic, we are committed to keeping our patients and team members safe and we continue to observe strict infection control protocols and social distancing measures.

-To prevent the spread of COVID-19, we have in place the following protocols and measures:
+To prevent the spread of COVID-19, we have in place a COVID Safe Plan and the following protocols and measures: